binary-com/deriv-api-docs/docs/guides/about-the-deriv-api/index.md

   - authorise
   - register
   - integration
-description: How to use the Deriv API
+description: Learn about Deriv API, its features, and API documentation with code examples, and how to use it to build your trading app.
 ---

 ## What is the Deriv API?